mipimipi/otr/README.md

 The installation on Windows is a little bit cumbersome.
 Since there is no Windows installer for otr, it works purely manual:

-1. Make sure that [MKVToolNix](https://mkvtoolnix.download/) is installed and that the path of the binaries (`mkvmerge`, etc.) is contained in the Windows path environment variable (see [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/) how to achieve this).
+1. Make sure that [MKVToolNix](https://mkvtoolnix.download/) is installed and that the path of the binaries (`mkvmerge`, etc.) is contained in the Windows path environment variable
 1. In a terminal window, clone the otr repository ([git](https://git-scm.com/download/win) must be installed as prerequisite, of course) and switch to the new directory:

 		git clone https://gitlab.com/mipimipi/otr.git